Ellis-Ayikwei/0x00-vagrant/README.md

-# 0x00-vagrant
-a vagrant config
+a  vagrant config with how it works